ctp-archive/data-journalism/index.md

 ## Course material

-The course itself is split into five modules.
+The course itself is split into five modules, each containing a series of submodules.

 Data as a system
 : Before working with data, data journalists need to develop an ability to think critically about its strengths and weaknesses.
 And thinking of data as one part of a larger system can help.